Skyshader77/Lacryma-Hydra/chapter26-5.typ

 return of magic.

 The Magrub Dogas defecated on the statues of Emperor Charov and Empress Zenobia.
-Alexander made a solemn march towards her seat.
+Sixtus made a solemn march towards her seat.
 He shoved asides any who dared to intrude in his path.
 A beautiful scar now ran from his forehead to his right cheek.

 He stopped five feet away from the throne.

 "Where are the Magi?" he roared.

 Livia paused to evaluate her options.
-She could have answered that one of the Magi was standing right before Alexander.
-The important information that Alexander revealed was that he could not locate her nor Claradore.
+She could have answered that one of the Magi was standing right before Sixtus.
+The important information that Sixtus revealed was that he could not locate her nor Claradore.
 She had no time to breathe a sigh of relief.
 Ralens kept his sword pointed at the Cardinal.
 His arms and legs trembled.
 He had yet to know it, but he was living though a historical moment.